mnemosyne-systems/orangu/doc/manual/en/01-introduction.md

 * A complete Rust stack — the `orangu` editor, the `orangu-coordinator` model manager, and the native `orangu-server` GGUF inference engine, with no llama.cpp, ggml, or Python dependency
 * OpenAI-compatible chat completions served by the built-in `orangu-server` — fully local, no Internet connection required after setup
 * Interactive code review (`/review`) and LLM-driven auto review (`/auto_review`) of the changes on your branch, with a category-grouped report you can export or post to an issue
-* Local file reading and editing
+* Workspace-scoped file tools — show, create, modify, move, and delete files and directories, staged through Git as the change is made
-* Workspace-aware Git and forge tools (commit, rebase, push, pull requests, comments) for the whole change-and-review loop
+* Workspace-aware Git and forge tools (commit, rebase, push, pull requests, issues, comments) for the whole change-and-review loop
+* Several projects open at once as workspace tabs, each with its own session, scrollback, and history
+* Knowledge graph of the codebase (`/graph`), semantic search by meaning (`/search`), and duplicate-code detection across more than 20 languages (`/duplicates`)
+* Context compression — AST-aware downsampling, a diff engine, secret redaction, and transcript compaction to protect the context window
+* Agent Skills (`SKILL.md`) and workspace memory (`AGENTS.md`) merged into the model's context
+* Project builds with toolchain detection (`/build`) — Cargo, CMake, Autotools, Meson, make, Maven, Python, and Go
 * URL fetching for external knowledge
-* Shell command execution inside the workspace
+* Shell command execution inside the workspace, streamed live (`/shell`)
-* Model switching and runtime server target control
+* Model switching, runtime server target control, and a server capability report (`/information`)
+* Persistent, resumable sessions (`/session`, `-r`, `-l`) and per-workspace activity statistics (`/statistics`)
+* One-shot, scriptable runs (`-p`, `-q`) and a cron-style scheduler for unattended commands (`/schedule`)
-* PDF export of the console or a review report (`/export`)
+* PDF export of the console, a review report, a pull-request summary, the statistics, or a duplicate-code report (`/export`)
-* Persistent history, shell-style editing, and a terminal status banner
+* Themeable terminal interface (`/theme`, `-t`), persistent history, shell-style editing, Tab completion, and a status banner
 * Built-in offline manual (`/manual`) with full-text search

 ## A complete stack